isaiahcoe/raspberrysuites/README.md

 # Project Summary
-This project was created to showcase my skills at configuring Cisco network devices.
-The public Packet Tracer file for the Expanded Network is available for review, please read notes before reviewing file.
+This project was created to showcase my currnet skills at configuring Cisco network devices.
+The Packet Tracer file for the Expanded Network is available for review, please read notes before reviewing file.
+This project is still a work in progress.

 # Raspberry Suites - Hotel Network Project Brief